I. Reliability Fundamentals (29 questions)

 1. Reliability test strategies

-2. Environmental and conditions of use factors
+2. Environmental factors and use conditions

 3. Failure consequence